 Next to Pozar, one of the best microwave textbooks I have used.
 More biased towards active devices.

-I bought this book new in 1974 for GBP 0.50 and still use it if I have forgotten one of the rules for integration or differentiation.
+I bought this book new in 1974 for GBP 0.50 and still use it on occasions if I have forgotten one or more of the calculus rules.
 Probably the best value-for-money I have ever had from a book.

 Useful for optical fiber telecommunications infrastructure.

 Good all round electronics.
 Getting a bit dated now.

 Next best value for money to Teach Yourself Calculus.

 Some quite useful recent WiMAX (IEEE 802.16) information, system level.
 What is happening now about WiMAX?

 I wanted a book for the Microchip PIC 24F series but this relates to another, however 75% of it was useful.

 I seem to have lost this book so I cannot remember much about it.
 VMEbus was a backplane standard started around 1990, still used today but faster more up to date versions are available.

 Like most of the 'for Dummies' books, lots of information and quite cheap.